Maurice Godelier

-Maurice Godelier (born February 28, 1934) is a French anthropologist who works as a Director of Studies at the School for Advanced Studies in the Social Sciences.
-He is one of the most influential French anthropologists and is best known as one of the earliest advocates of Marxism's incorporation into anthropology.
-He is also known for his field work among the Baruya in Papua New Guinea from the 1960s to the 1980s.
+Maurice Godelier (born 28 February 1934) is a French anthropologist.
+He is known for his field work among the Baruya in Papua New Guinea from the 1960s to the 1980s, and became one of the earliest advocates of Marxism's incorporation into anthropology.
+He was a director of studies at the School for Advanced Studies in the Social Sciences in Paris.

 Early life and education

-Godelier was born to a poor family in provincial France in the commune Cambrai.
+Maurice Godelier was born on 28 February 1934 to a poor family in provincial France in the commune Cambrai.

 In 1955, Godelier received an associate degree in philosophy, a degree in psychology, and a degree in modern literature.
 During his early education, he was especially interested in the works of Husserl.

 He attended the École normale supérieure de Saint-Cloud from 1955 to 1959 and received an agrégation in philosophy.
 Godelier developed a specific interest in Marxist theory and politics; influenced by Claude Lévi-Strauss, he chose to pursue the field of anthropology.
 He participated with other colleagues committed to the left (Elena Cassin, Maxime Rodinson, André-Georges Haudricourt, Charles Malamoud, Jean-Paul Brisson, Jean Yoyotte, Jean Bottero) in a Marxist think tank organised by Jean-Pierre Vernant.
-This group took on an institutional form with the creation, in 1964, of the Centre des recherches comparées sur les sociétés anciennes, which later became the Centre Louis Gernet, focusing more on the study of ancient Greece.
+This group took on an institutional form with the creation, in 1964, of the Centre des recherches comparées sur les sociétés anciennes, which later became the Centre Louis Gernet (named after Louis Gernet), focusing more on the study of ancient Greece.

-In 1981, he received an honorary degree from the Université catholique de Louvain.

 Career

+Godelier is best known as one of the earliest advocates of Marxism's incorporation into anthropology.

+Research

+He is known for his field work among the Baruya people in New Guinea from the 1960s to the 1980s.
+From 1966 to 1969, he conducted his first major anthropological field study on the Baruya in Papua New Guinea.
+His research provided significant contributions to the limited understanding of New Guinea cultures.
+Godelier invited Australian ethnographic filmmaker Ian Dunlop, of the Australian Commonwealth Film Unit, to film their initiation ceremonies, which was produced as a nine-part series called Towards Baruya Manhood in 1973, as well as another 13-part series.

+In 1982, he used his research to write an ethnography on the Baruya.
+The book, entitled The Making of Great Men (La production des grands hommes), discusses sex- and gender-based inequality and provided insight into the systems of power in Melanesia.
+His analysis of the systems of power was further developed in Big Men and Great Men, published in 1991, which he co-edited with Marilyn Strathern.

+In the late 1990s, Godelier addressed the future of peripheral societies under the effects of world capitalism and a new analysis of kinship theory focusing on gender inequality and sexuality.